← Back to research

 How does Nova 2 Sonic differ from Nova Sonic?

-Nova 2 Sonic (December 2025) adds polyglot voices, expanded language support, and a 1M token context window for longer conversations.
+Nova 2 Sonic (December 2025) adds polyglot voices, seven-language support including Portuguese and Hindi, asynchronous tool calling, cross-modal voice/text switching, and a 1M token context window.

 Executive Summary

 Amazon Nova Sonic is AWS's native speech-to-speech foundation model, available through Amazon Bedrock.
 It unifies speech understanding and generation into a single model, enabling human-like voice conversations with low latency and industry-leading price performance.
-Nova 2 Sonic (December 2025) adds polyglot voices and a 1M token context window.
+Nova 2 Sonic (announced at re:Invent on December 2, 2025) adds polyglot voices across seven languages, asynchronous tool calling, and a 1M token context window.[1][2]
+As of June 2026, Nova 2 Sonic runs in four AWS regions: N. Virginia, Oregon, Stockholm, and Tokyo.[3]

 AttributeValue